-Comment: Suitsupply shares a supplier in Peru and Italy with another FWF member.
-Suitsupply approached this company and both agreed to share results, checklist and pictures and reports of visits.
+Comment: Due to the product lines that SuitSupply offers, the company doesn't have many shared suppliers with other FWF member brands.
+Nevertheless, SuitSupply shares a supplier in Peru and Italy with other FWF members.
+SuitSupply agreed to share audit results, checklists and pictures and reports of visits.